Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 Use of expansive strength.
 When expansive muscular strength is used, all contractive strength is released, allowing the body to liquefy.
 When strength is required while in this liquefied state, nerve impulses that normally are utilized to cause muscles to contract, instead, cause the water in the muscle cells to expand and, thereby, become pressurized.
 This pressure pervades the whole body.
 A principle in physics, called Pascal’s principle, states: “Any change in the pressure at any point in a confined liquid is accompanied by the same change in pressure at every other point.”
 During the exertion of external force, if any increase or decrease is required by external conditions, there is no need for any neurological activity or analytical processing; because of Pascal’s principle, as soon as there is a sudden increase or decrease in external force, the hydraulic pressure within the body automatically adjusts, virtually instantaneously.

 Fig. 1.
-In part (a), a person is pushing a door with a force of magnitude F to the right.
-Part (b) shows the force exerted by the person on the door.
-Part (c) shows the reaction force of an equal magnitude F to the left, exerted by the door on the person.
-It is a consequence of Newton’s third law that, when a person exerts a force on a door, the door exerts an equal-and-opposite force on the person.
+In panel (a), a person is pushing a door with a force of magnitude F to the right.
+Panel (b) shows the force exerted by the person on the door.
+Panel (c) shows the reaction force of an equal magnitude F to the left, exerted by the door on the person.
+It is a consequence of Newton’s third law that, when a person exerts a force on a door, the door exerts an equal-and-opposite force on the person (the reaction).
 This result holds whether the door moves or not!2

 Thus, when someone exerts force on your body with his hand, before you even do anything, your body automatically exerts a force back on his hand that is exactly equal in magnitude and opposite in direction to the force his hand exerts on your body.
 Similarly, when you place your hand on someone’s body, now another two forces come into play.
 One is the force that you are exerting on his body with your hand.
 The other is the equal and opposite force exerted on your hand by his body.

 In T’ai Chi, Newton’s third law comes into play in causing an opponent to lose his balance (called “breaking the opponent’s root”) as follows: If an opponent A exerts a force F on me, according to Newton’s third law, I automatically exert the same force F on A in the opposite direction (the reaction to his force).
-In order to remain in balance, A must arrange things so that the total frictional force of the floor on his feet exerts a force that is opposite to the force I am exerting on him (the force I am exerting on him is the reaction to his force on me).
+In order to remain in balance, A must arrange things so that the total frictional force of the floor on his feet exerts a force that is opposite to the force I am exerting on him.
 If either of these two forces on A is removed or changed, A’s balance will be lost until he readjusts the forces on himself (see Fig. 2 for the forces involved).

 Fig. 2.
 All of the forces on person A when pushing person B are shown and labeled: FA is the force on A, which is a force that is equal and opposite to the force that A exerts on B (the reaction to A’s force on B).
 W is the weight of A (the gravitational force exerted by the earth on A’s center of mass).
 FN1 is the upward force the floor exerts on A’s rear foot, and FN2 is the upward force that the floor exerts on A’s forward foot.
 Note that the sum of FN1 and FN2 is a force equal and opposite to W (A is balanced in the vertical direction).
 Ff1 is the frictional force that the floor exerts on A’s rear foot, and Ff2 is the frictional force that the floor exerts on A’s forward foot.
 Note that the sum of Ff1 and Ff2 is a force equal and opposite to FA (A is balanced in the horizontal direction).3

 Assume that A exerts a force on me.
-Because I have control over the intensity of my force on A, I can regulate and then suddenly release that force, causing FA to momentarily go to zero.
-In order for A to restore his balance in the horizontal direction, A must promptly reduce the frictional forces of the floor on his feet.
-That requires a prompt reduction of the force of his feet pushing backward on the floor.
+Because I have control over the intensity of my reaction force on A, I can regulate and then suddenly release that force, causing FA to momentarily go to zero.
+In order to restore balance in the horizontal direction, A must promptly reduce the frictional forces of the floor on his feet, pushing him forward.
+That restroration of balance requires a prompt reduction of the force of A’s feet pushing backward on the floor.
 If A is using contractive strength, then the time A takes to recover his balance is long enough for me to take advantage of it, and I can easily send A flying.
 However, if A is using expansive strength to exert force on me, then the hydraulic pressure everywhere within every part of A’s body automatically releases instantaneously, thereby preventing any imbalance that I might take advantage of.

 Endurance and Health Benefits

 During the time that muscles are in a state of contraction, the flow of blood and ch’i are reduced.
-The consequent interruption of oxygen, nutrients, and cellular movement and the interruption of metabolic waste removal all serve to limit the amount of time that muscles can remain in a state of contraction without tiring.
+Consequently, cellular movement, the absorption of oxygen and nutrients, and the removal of metabolic waste are interrupted.
+These factors limit the amount of time that muscles can remain in a state of contraction without tiring.
 Alternatively, exertion of expansive strength does not result in such undesirable effects and can, therefore, be sustained far longer.
 If anything, a state of expansion increases the circulation of blood and ch’i (qi).
 This increase can be felt and can even be seen as a substantial increase in coloration in one’s extremities.

 Another health issue is that habituation to muscular contraction can lead to “frozen tension,” which is a state in which muscle fibers remain contracted independent of any need for being so.
 “Frozen tension” is analogous to driving a car with one foot on the gas and the other on the brakes, which is not good for a car because it wastes gas and produces wear on and even damage to the braking system.
 Corresponding ill effects occur in a human body including the limitation of adaptational movement, thereby increasing the probability of injury.